Paramecium: Symbiosis

 Some species of Paramecium form mutualistic relationships with other organisms.
 Paramecium bursaria and Paramecium chlorelligerum harbour endosymbiotic green algae, from which they derive nutrients and a degree of protection from predators such as Didinium nasutum.
 Numerous bacterial endosymbionts have been identified in species of Paramecium.
-Some intracellular bacteria, known as Kappa particles, giving Paramecia the ability to kill other strains of Paramecium that lack Kappa particles.
+Some intracellular bacteria, known as kappa particles, give Paramecium the ability to kill other strains of Paramecium that lack kappa particles.